mateusabelli/flamenco/addon/flamenco/manager/docs/EventJobUpdate.md

-# SocketIOJobUpdate
+# EventJobUpdate

-Subset of a Job, sent over SocketIO when a job changes.
+Subset of a Job, sent over SocketIO/MQTT when a job changes.
 For new jobs, `previous_status` will be excluded.

 ## Properties
 Name | Type | Description | Notes